|

 If we want to proofread for publishers, packagers and project-management agencies, or if we're checking self-publishers' print-on-demand books, we need to be comfortable with working on page proofs.

 This isn't a comprehensive list but it gives you an idea of how this type of proofreading goes beyond just checking the text for typos.
-Click on the image below to access this free proofreading checklist if your client doesn't supply you with one.
+If your client hasn’t supplied you with a proofreading checklist, you can access this free one when you sign up for The Editorial Letter.

 What's important here is that every amendment you suggest might have an impact somewhere else.
 That doesn’t mean you shouldn’t make the amendment; it means, rather, that you need to be mindful of the consequences of your actions – the knock-on effects.